 We examine two approaches for constructing the function $k_Q(\cdot,\cdot,\cdot)$.
-As for linear models, we specify discrete moments of interest t_i and then use bivariate kernel density estimation [84] to construct an individual density probability function $k_Q(\cdot,\cdot,t_i)$.
+As for linear models, we specify discrete moments of interest t_i and then use bivariate kernel density estimation [131] to construct an individual density probability function $k_Q(\cdot,\cdot,t_i)$.
 Alternatively, we construct a common density probability function by using 3-variate kernel density estimation.
 The advantage of this method is that it can predict the 1-NN distance at any point in time.
-Nevertheless, this comes with a cost in terms of precision (see Section 6).
+Nevertheless, this comes with a cost in terms of precision (see Section 7).

 The accuracy of kernel density estimation highly depends on the method that one uses to smooth out the contribution of points (2D or 3D) in a training sample.
 We use gaussian kernels, but for each estimation approach, we select bandwidths with a different technique.
-We found that the plug-in selector of Wand and Jones [84] works best for our bivariate approach, while the smoothed cross-validation technique [27] works best for our 3-variate approach.
+We found that the plug-in selector of Wand and Jones [131] works best for our bivariate approach, while the smoothed cross-validation technique [41] works best for our 3-variate approach.

 Measuring Time.
 So far, we have based our analysis on time.
 Nevertheless, time (expressed in seconds) is not a reliable measure for training and applying models in practice.
 The reason is that time largely depends on the available computation power, which can vary greatly across different hardware settings.
 Our solution is to use alternative measures that capture the progress of computation without being affected by hardware and computation loads.
 One can use either the number of series comparisons (i.e., the number of distance calculations), or the number of visited leaves.
-Both measures can be easily extracted from the iSAX2+ [15], the DSTree [85], or other tree-based similarity-search algorithms.
+Both measures can be easily extracted from the iSAX2+ [23], the DSTree [134], or other tree-based similarity-search algorithms.
 Our analyses in this paper are based on the number of visited leaves (Leaves Visited).
 We should note that for a given number of visited leaves, we only consider a single approximate answer, which is the best-so-far answer after traversing the last leaf.

-Figure 4: Estimating the probability of exact answers with 100 training queries based on the current progressive answer (seismic dataset).
+Fig. 5: Estimating the probability of exact answers with 100 training queries based on the current 1-NN (top) and 50-NN (bottom) progressive answer (seismic dataset).
 We show the logistic curves (in green) at different points in time (64, 256, 1024, and 4096 leaves) and 200 test queries (in orange).
+For comparison, we also show the logistic curve for the 10-NN (blue dashed line).